How the National Lung Cancer Screening Program works

 Getting your results

-Once you complete the scan, the radiologist will review the images and your results will be entered in the NCSR and sent to your healthcare provider.
-You will also receive communication from the NCSR advising of next steps.
+After your scan, the radiologist will review the images, enter your results in the NCSR, and send them to your healthcare provider.
+You will also receive communication from the NCSR explaining your next steps.
+These will depend on what is found during screening and could include:

 If your scan has no findings, the NCSR will let you know.
 You will receive a reminder from the NCSR in 2 years’ time to screen again.